Slender body theories for rotating filaments: Introduction

 Representing filaments using regularized singularities is not a novel idea, as it was first employed for numerical purposes in the immersed boundary (IB) method of the early 1970s to model the flow patters inside the heart \cite{peskin1972flow}.
-Later variations, including the force coupling method \cite{fcm03}, method of regularized Stokeslets \cite{cortez2001method, cortez2005method}, and Rotne-Prager-Yamakawa (RPY) tensor \cite{RPYOG, wajnryb2013generalization}, focused on choosing the regularized delta function such that the Stokes equations are solvable analytically.
-The accuracy of using regularized singularities to approximate slender \emph{translating} filaments has been studied numerically \cite{ttbring08} and analytically \cite{cortez2012slender, maxian2021integral, ohm2021remarks, zhao2021regularized}.
-The conclusion of these studies is that regularization methods can effectively match slender body theory with a judicious choice of regularization radius $\eps$.
-There has yet to be an analysis, however, of how regularized singularities perform in the context of \emph{rotation}.
-For instance, do they reproduce the relationship between torque and rotational velocity for a straight cylinder?
-And what about the feedback of rotational velocity on translational motion for curved filaments?
+Later variations, including the force coupling method \cite{fcm03}, method of regularized Stokeslets \cite{cortez2001method, cortez2005method}, and Rotne-Prager-Yamakawa (RPY) tensor \cite{RPYOG, wajnryb2013generalization}, focused on choosing the regularized delta function such that the Stokes equations are solvable analytically. \rtwo{While not a unique or necessarily superior choice, we prefer to use the RPY kernel because of its simple far-field analytical form (as a Stokeslet plus a source doublet), its symmetric positive definite property, and because of its long history of use in polymer suspensions (e.g., \cite{butler2005brownian, beck2006ergodicity, wang2012flipping, keavRPY}).
+The analysis here could be conducted for any regularization function where the mobility between two points can be determined analytically.}